ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/numerical-data.md

 This assignment invites you to run and observe two Python programs called `determine-even-odd` and `floating-point-confusion`.
-Instead of using the [Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, as the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, these programs are scripts, without any dependencies on other Python packages, that you can run through the Python interpreter.
+Instead of using the [Poetry](https://python-poetry.org/) tool for managing dependencies and packaging these programs, which the [technical skills](/proactive-skills/introduction-proactive-skills/) advise as a best practice, these programs are scripts, without any dependencies on other Python packages, that you can run through the Python interpreter.
 As you learn a new